 Our first results shown in Table 3 illustrate the performance of a variety of techniques when less than 10% of discrete valued columns are perturbed by data quality matrices.
-We say that the quality matrices have a small variance (less than 0.1) where for binary matrices the variance is weighted sum of the product of each matrix's row.
+We say that the quality matrices have a small variance (less than 0.1) when for binary matrices the variance is the weighted sum of the product of each row of the matrix.
 For example the GENDER quality matrix in Table 1 (assuming equal proportions of MALE and FEMALE) has a variance of $(0.50.950.05) + (0.50.890.11) \approx 0.07$